 Preliminary interns are completely integrated into the residency program and are exposed to the same curriculum and held to the same standards as our categorical interns.
-The one exception is that there is no continuity clinic requirement for our preliminary interns and they have a total of three elective months in the year.
+The one exception is that there is no continuity clinic requirement for our preliminary interns.

 4 + 1 Format

 Our schedule currently has a 4+1 format.
 The 1 week, also called Y week, is dedicated to continuity clinic for categorical interns.
 For preliminary year interns those weeks are elective weeks, one of which is dedicated to quality improvement.

 You will have a personalized session with the Program Director at the beginning of the year to determine what specialty driven requirements are needed.

 - Zachary Abbott, DO University of Colorado Physical Medicine & Rehab